 GE Free NZ in Food and Environment is a voluntary Organisation.
-We have members throughout New Zealand and in the New Plymouth region.
-We support our members by writing submissions, providing information to the members and the public concerning Genetic Engineering on a local, national and international level.
+We have many members in the Far North region.
+We support our member by writing submissions, providing information to the members and the public concerning Genetic Engineering on a local, national and international level.